buttercutter/AC_analysis_methods/README.md

 # AC_analysis_methods
-A list of AC analysis methods used by various analog circuit analysis software
+A list of AC analysis methods (collected and compiled across the public internet domain) used by various analog circuit analysis software

 STATUS:
-1. Finished studying Middlebrooks method
+1. Studying Middlebrooks method and Tian method
 2. Studying 2EET now for GNT

 TODO: